Everything You Need to Know About Amazon Prime Free Trial

 DoNotPay’s Virtual Credit Cards

 Has it ever happened to you that you wanted a free trial with some company badly, but you changed your mind once they’ve requested your credit card information on the submission form?
 Imagine being able to start a free trial without feeling unsafe about your information.
 With DoNotPay this is a realistic option.
 How do DoNotPay virtual credit cards work?
-We generate a temporary account number and a fake email address, and the company sees them as real.
+Our virtual credit card generator creates a temporary account number and a fake email address, and the company sees them as real.
 You start your free trial without leaving any personal info.

 Our virtual credit cards don’t contain any money, so when your free trial ends, the company can’t charge you, and you get unsubscribed without having to go through the cancellation process yourself.
 The following is what DoNotPay does for you: